CircuitVerse/CircuitVerseDocs/docs/chapter2/3lmsintegration.md

 ## Prerequisites

-To connect LMS with CircuitVerse, you must have atleast one assignment in your CircuitVerse group which is LTI enabled.
+To connect LMS with CircuitVerse, you must have at least one assignment in your CircuitVerse group which is LTI enabled.
 Just check the **Integrate with LMS** button while creating an assignment in CircuitVerse.You can also update an existing assignment to enable LTI just by checking the box **Integrate with LMS**.

 ## Supported LMSs